radhouene101/Spring-management/README.md

 # Spring Boot project
-## creating a project from scratch expolring this strong framework
+## creating a project from scratch expolring this strong framework using lambok spring data jpa spring web and mysql
 ### this project contains all the basics and ABC's for spring
 #### it's a small management application for subscriptions for a ski club